justin-mbca/fhir_omop_agent/README.md

 - Integrate external or on-premise data sources in `integration/`
 - Place sample or external data in `data/`

 ## Usage

+- **LLM Chat:** Ask any question to the LLM (choose model for speed/quality).
+- **LLM Mapping Prompt Playground:** Enter a custom prompt and sample data (e.g., CSV columns, FHIR JSON) to get OMOP mapping suggestions from the LLM.
+- **Oncology Data Loader Demos:**
+   - **OncoKB:** Enter API token and gene, or upload a CSV file.
+Preview and analyze variant data.
+   - **COSMIC:** Upload a COSMIC TSV/CSV file or enter a public URL.
+Preview and analyze mutation data.
+   - **cBioPortal:** Enter a study ID to fetch clinical/molecular data via API, or upload a CSV.
+List and fetch available molecular profiles (mutation, copy number, mRNA, etc.).
 - **FHIR Resource Viewer:** Fetch and review FHIR resources from the HAPI FHIR server.
 Select resource type and number of rows.
 - **Map to OMOP:** After fetching Patient, Condition, or Encounter, click "Map to OMOP" to populate the OMOP SQLite database (`omop_demo.db`).
 - **Run QA:** Select an OMOP table and run data profiling (QA) with ydata-profiling.
-- **LLM Mapping Prompt Playground:** Enter a custom prompt, FHIR JSON, and OMOP table to see LLM-generated SQL or mapping.
-- **LLM Chat:** Ask any question to the LLM.
-Choose a smaller model for faster responses.

 ## Notes

-- Modular structure supports future growth and integration with external data sources (e.g., oncology DB, on-premise OMOP).
+- Modular structure supports future growth and integration with external data sources (e.g., oncology DB, on-premise OMOP, cBioPortal, COSMIC, OncoKB).
 - The OMOP database is `omop_demo.db` in your project directory.
 It is dynamic and updated by the app.
 - The app uses robust hard-coded mapping for speed, with LLM fallback for flexibility.
 - You can add more OMOP tables and FHIR resource mappings as needed.
+- LLM features (chat, mapping playground) are available at the top of the app for rapid prototyping and mapping suggestions.

 ## Requirements
 - Python 3.11+